 Boat tours and dive tours are available to observe the archways, pillars, and abandoned mining trains and equipment.

 Bonne Terre Mine

 Yet another unique place to snorkel is in a quarry.

-Haigh Quarry in Kankakee, Illinois started out as an abandoned limestone quarry which was bought by Jim Haigh in the 70s.
+Haigh Quarry in Kankakee, Illinois started out as an abandoned limestone quarry that was bought by Jim Haigh in the 70s.

-He unplugged the pumps that the former owner left in, it filled out with spring water, and it then became a place where people can hang out and swim.
+He unplugged the pumps that the former owner left in and the quarry was filled with spring water.
+It then became a place where people can hang out and swim.

 Fish and fowl made their way here and it became a scuba diving and snorkeling spot.
 Divers are treated to the sight of schools of pike, bass, and catfish.

 The Homestead Crater in Midway, Utah is not actually a volcanic crater; it’s a geothermal hot spring surrounded by a rock dome.

 The Crater formed when melting snow from the Wasatch Mountains seeped within the earth, heated by the earth’s interior, and percolated upward.

 The Crater prides itself on being the only geothermal hot spring in Utah, and the only warm scuba diving destination in the continental US.